 Finally the day came when Copeland gave the green light for the recipe’s rollout in New Orleans.
 Wohl remembers dropping off biscuits at local radio stations to create a buzz, only to have Copeland yet again pull the plug.
 “So we went into another few months of testing,” she says.
 “Make no mistake—it was his company, his taste buds, his decision.”
 A few weeks later, he was satisfied.
 The product, he crowed, was “dynamite.”

 “Today it represents an average of 25 percent of sales,” he told Weill.
 “And I believe that’s the largest increase in the fast food business for a secondary item, ever, for anybody, McDonald’s, Burger King, anybody, as a single additional product to increase your business.”
 Ever the competitor, Copeland wanted the world to know that he, a self-made man from New Orleans, was taking on the titans of the fast-food industry.

 By 1985 Popeyes had five hundred locations in the United States, making it a solid third in the race against Kentucky Fried Chicken and Church’s.
 The dizzying rate of expansion enflamed his will to win and contributed to his ill-fated decision to purchase Church’s in 1989; two years later, the company was bankrupt.
 But Copeland remained undaunted, continuing to reinvent his businesses until his passing in 2008.
 Available today at more than 2,000 Popeyes restaurants across the globe, Copeland’s biscuits remain as a monument to the insatiable drive of a brash, self-taught New Orleans legend.

-Brian Boyles is vice president of Content at the Louisiana Endowment for the Humanities.
+Brian Boyles was formerly vice president of Content at the Louisiana Endowment for the Humanities.